-There are so many changes happening in my life right now… “Mom” choices I’ve needed to make… You know the kind; when your decision directly affects the life of your family in a way that goes beyond what the kids eat for breakfast.
-Its taken its toll on me, but I’ve had a few months to reflect on where I
+I’ve been feeling a lot of mom guilt vs teacher guilt at the moment.
+There are so many changes happening in my life right now… “Mother” choices I’ve needed to make… You know the kind; when your decision directly affects the life of your family in a way that goes beyond what the kids eat for breakfast.
+It’s taken its toll on me, but I’ve had a few months to reflect on where I

 need want to be.
 Searching myself, figuring out what is important right now, and even confronting the sense of self-imposed guilt that comes with putting ‘self’ first.